Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 Pay-Per-Mile and Usage-Based Programs

 Pay-per-mile insurance charges a low base rate plus a per-mile fee, which dramatically reduces upfront costs for low-mileage drivers.
 Usage-based insurance (UBI) programs monitor your driving habits through a mobile app or plug-in device.
 Safe driving behaviors earn discounts that reduce both your premium and down payment.
-Programs like Progressive's Snapshot®, State Farm's Drive Safe & Save, and Nationwide's SmartRide can cut costs by 10–40% for consistently safe drivers.
+Programs like Progressive's Snapshot®, State Farm's Drive Safe & Save, and Nationwide's SmartRide can cut costs by 10–40% for consistently safe drivers, with a median savings of around $324 per year among participants.
+Learn more about pay-as-you-go coverage as a budget-friendly alternative.

 Comparison of Payment Plans